 Your accountant has deducted all your equipment, mobile phone costs and probably a few receipts for McDonalds for those 'away from home' expenses and now you have a nice low tax bill.
 However whether you are showing low net profit or you are a director of your own limited company and taking salary and dividend - the amount you are showing to the tax man is normally not a true reflection of your salary.

-As an example, lets say you day rate is £150 before your cis 20% tax deduction.
-The amount you can borrow is £150 x 5 days x 52 Weeks per year.
-Which you would probably appreciate is far greater than the income you are showing to HMRC.
+As an example, lets say you day rate is £150 before your CIS (20%) tax deduction.
+The amount you can borrow would be based on an annual gross income of £39,000 (£150 x 5 days x 52 Weeks per year).
+Which you would probably appreciate is far greater than the self assessed income declared on your April HMRC returns.